-Expanded PostScript Commentary (Reading References follow this commentary):
+Expanded PostScript Commentary (Many good Reading References follow this commentary):

 Disclaimers I feel compelled to offer…alas…but all I really want to do here is editorialize on health industry problems, and common misconceptions…and to give some credit where credit is due to a special person.